Repatriation of radioactive waste from reprocessing

 What was sent abroad for reprocessing?

-- for at Eurochemic in Mol (Belgium)
+- for reprocessing at Eurochemic in Mol (Belgium)

-- for or storage in Russia (only fuel elements from the Greifswald and Rheinsberg nuclear power plants that were manufactured in the former USSR)
+- for reprocessing or storage in Russia (only fuel elements from the Greifswald and Rheinsberg nuclear power plants that were manufactured in the former USSR)

 - for further use in the Paks nuclear power plant in Hungary (only fuel elements from the Greifswald nuclear power plant).